gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 ```

 If the script determines that it is running on the CNGB backup server then it
-will source the required proxy settings and use the appropriate `dev` path for
+will source the required proxy settings and copy dataset files to the `staging`
-the Wasabi destination to where data set files should be copied to.
+directory in the Wasabi `gigadb-datasets` bucket.

 Check the latest migration log file in the `logs` directory.
 The first line
 can be interpreted as the script confirming that it is being run on the CNGB